How do languages influence each other? Studying cross-lingual data sharing during LM fine-tuning: Experimental setup

-For each task we fine-tune our model on 5 languages as explained in Section \ref{sec:model-training}.
-We then, in turns, use 25 test samples from each language for testing and compute influence scores between each test sample and all 10K training samples.\footnote{Note that this is still computationally very expensive and requires $\sim$13 hours per language on a NVIDIA A100 GPU.} For each test sample, we then retrieve the top $k$ training samples with the highest influence scores and refer to them as the set of the most positively influential samples.
+After fine-tuning our models (see Section \ref{sec:model-training}), we in turns, use 25 test samples from each language for testing and compute influence scores between each test sample and all 10K training samples.\footnote{Note that, despite using a NVIDIA A100 GPU, this is still computationally expensive because we have to recompute the influence scores between each test sample and all 10K training samples separately for each model checkpoint.} For each test sample, we then retrieve the top $k$ training samples with the highest influence scores and refer to them as the set of the most positively influential samples.
 Similarly, we refer to the top $k$ training samples with the most \emph{negative} influence scores as the most negatively influential samples.
 Note that negative cosine similarity between gradients are commonly referred to as gradient conflicts \citep{yu2020gradient} and have been shown to be indicative of negative interference in the multilingual setting \citep{wang2020negative, choenni2022data}.

-To choose the test samples for which we will compute influence scores, we select from the set of samples that the model labeled correctly, i.e.\ we study which training samples (and the languages they come from) positively and negatively influenced the model in making the correct prediction.
-Moreover, for XNLI and PAWS-X we train on parallel data, thus given that the content in our fine-tuning data is identical across all languages, each language has equal opportunity to be retrieved amongst the most influential samples.
-As such, we can ascribe the influence from each influential sample to the specific language that it is coming from as well as to the content of the sample itself (through the number of translations retrieved irrespective of source language).
+To pick the test samples for which we will compute influence scores, we select from the set of samples that the model labeled correctly, i.e.\ we study which training samples (and the languages they come from) positively and negatively influenced the model in making the correct prediction.
+For XNLI and PAWS-X, we train on parallel data; thus, as the content in our fine-tuning data is identical across languages, each language has equal opportunity to be retrieved amongst the most influential samples.
+Hence, we can ascribe the influence from each influential sample to the specific language that it is coming from as well as to the content of the sample itself (through the number of translations retrieved irrespective of the source language).